-B-1: Specification of the Waiver Target Group(s)
+Appendix B-1: Specification of the Waiver Target Group(s)

 a.
 Target Group(s).
-Under the waiver of Section 1902(a)(10)(B) of the Act, the state limits waiver services to one or more groups or subgroups of individuals.
-Please see the instruction manual for specifics regarding age limits.
-In accordance with 42 CFR §441.301(b)(6), select one or more waiver target groups, check each of the subgroups in the selected target group(s) that may receive services under the waiver, and specify the minimum and maximum (if any) age of individuals served in each subgroup:
+Under the waiver of Section 1902(a)(10)(B) of the Act, the State limits waiver services to a group or subgroups of individuals.
+In accordance with 42 CFR §441.301(b)(6), select one waiver target group, check each subgroup in the selected target group that may receive services under the waiver, and specify the minimum and maximum (if any) age of individuals served in each subgroup:

-Maximum Age um Age

-Target Group Included Target SubGroup Mir nimum .
-Age imum Age No Maximum Age

-Limit Limit
+SELECT MAXIMUM AGE

+ONE WAIVER TARGET GROUP TARGET GROUP/SUBGROUP MINIMUM AGE MAXIMUM AGE Limit: Through AGE - No Maximum Age Limit

-Aged or Disat oled, or Both - Gene eral
+Age d or Disabled, or Both - General •

-Aged
+Aged (age 65 and older)

 Disabled (Physical)

 Disabled (Other)

-Aged or Disat oled, or Both - Spec ific Recognized Subgroups
+Aged or Disabled, or Both - Specific Recognized Subgroups

 Brain Injury

 HIV/AIDS

 Medically Fragile

 Technology Dependent

-Intellectual D isability or Develop omental Disability, or Both
+Х x Intellectual Disability or Developmental Disability, or Both

-Autism 12
+Х Autism 12 Х

 Developmental Disability

-Intellectual Disability 12
+X Mental Retardation 12 Х

-Mental Illness 8 ·
+Mental Illness (check each that applies)

 Mental Illness

+Serious Emotional Disturbance